samisquires/dig-eg-gaz.github.io/_pages/how-to/templating-instructions.md

 ![Link to image](https://github.com/dig-eg-gaz/boilerplates/blob/master/boilerplates-images/cheap-prepaid-advertisements.png?raw=true)

 ### 7. Vade Mecum for the Homeward Bound
+This full-page vacation advertising section features on the seventh page of many issues between December 1905 and April 1906.
 This example is from December 5, 1905.
-Variations to be determined. xml:id="deg-el-vmhb01" [xml text](https://github.com/dig-eg-gaz/boilerplates/blob/master/boilerplates-text/vade-mecum.xml)
+Variations from issue to issue appear to be minor.
+Individual ads are not given their own xml:ids, because they are consistently repeated.
+For the whole page: xml:id="deg-el-vmhb01" [xml text](https://github.com/dig-eg-gaz/boilerplates/blob/master/boilerplates-text/vade-mecum.xml)

 ![Link to image](https://github.com/dig-eg-gaz/boilerplates/blob/master/boilerplates-images/vade-mecum.jpg?raw=true)